Koenkk/zigbee2mqtt.io/docs/devices/SZ-DWS08.md

 ---
 title: "Sercomm SZ-DWS08 control via MQTT"
-description: "Integrate your Sercomm SZ-DWS08 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your Sercomm SZ-DWS08 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-02-13T14:40:13Z
 pageClass: device-page
 ---